HowToThink/HowToThink/source/PvL_07.rst

         A file that contains printable characters organized into lines separated by newline characters.

-    socket
-        One end of a connection allowing one to read and write information to or from another computer.

     volatile memory
         Memory which requires an electrical current to maintain state.
 The *main memory* or RAM of a computer is volatile.
 Information stored in